New Series of Vehicle Films

 The largest of the new ranges is the AWF High-Performance Films portfolio.
 Twelve different films, each available in three widths, allow for the desired level of cost, solar, heat and safety performance.
 According to the manufacturer the range’s HP Pro films give good shrinkage performance, quick drying time and ease of handling – at four different light transmission levels.
 Also with four transmission levels, the HP Films are cost-effective metal-dye hybrid materials with good dot matrix compatibility.
 The portfolio’s HP Safety materials are designed to keep shattered glass in place, and use a specialist adhesive that ensures no smears or smudging, with clarity and colour stability.

-Avery Dennison Supreme Protection Film XI (SPF-XI) improves and safeguards vehicle aesthetics, while helping to retain resale value.
-It uses a self-healing thermoplastic polyurethane
+Avery Dennison Supreme Protection Film XI (SPF-XI) uses a self-healing thermoplastic polyurethane.

 Avery Dennison Corporation